 The satisfaction I derive from helping folks plus the few bucks I earn here and there from affiliate commissions are my “pay”.

 The information and assistance I provide on this blog and via email and social media are absolutely free.

 All of the above being said, I do accept “tips” from anyone who appreciates the work I do.
-The funds received from these tips help pay my blog’s web hosting fees, which are substantial.
+The funds received from these tips help pay my blog’s web hosting fees and other related expenses, which are substantial.

 Bottom line: Anyone who visits this blog is encouraged to hang around as long as they want and even ask for help solving a puzzling tech problem.
 And I will never ask for payment in return.
 That’s a promise.

 However, any voluntary tips I receive will be greatly appreciated.

 And funds received from your generous donations will be applied to this blog’s web hosting fees.
 Any amount over and above the amount of those fees will be spent enhancing the site and making it even more valuable for my cherished readers.

 This is my promise and pledge to you.